autowarefoundation/autoware-documentation/docs/installation/autoware/source-installation.md

    cd autoware
    ```

-2. You can install the dependencies automatically using the provided Ansible script
+2. If you are newly installing Autwoare, you can install the dependencies automatically using the provided Ansible script

    ```bash
    ./setup-dev-env.sh